Eyes wide shut, world watches Syria bleed

 Closer to Damascus, regional powers have taken sides along lines that reflect a wider confrontation between Shi'ite Muslim, non-Arab Iran - Assad's key sponsor - and Sunni leaders in the Arab League and Turkey giving the rebels aid and some weapons.

-For all the human cost of stalemate, however, the specter of the turmoil and sectarian slaughter what followed the U.S. occupation of neighboring Iraq will give second thoughts to any European or American leader contemplating intervention in Syria.
+For all the human cost of stalemate, however, the spectre of the turmoil and sectarian slaughter what followed the U.S. occupation of neighbouring Iraq will give second thoughts to any European or American leader contemplating intervention in Syria.

 Yet same critics say that standing entirely on the sidelines should not be an option for Western governments: "Doing nothing at this point is the worst thing," said Andrew Tabler, a Syria expert at the Washington Institute for Near East Policy.